Home > Short-Term Health Insurance > Montana Short-Term Health Insurance

 Who can buy short-term health insurance in Montana?

-Most short-term health plans can be purchased by people who are younger than 65 and who do not have any of the short list of medical conditions that will result in a declined application.1 But the specific eligibility requirements vary from one insurance company to another.
+Most short-term health plans can be purchased by people who are younger than 65 and who do not have any of the short list of medical conditions that will result in a declined application.2 But the specific eligibility requirements vary from one insurance company to another.

-Short-term health insurance plans tend to exclude coverage for pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).2
+Short-term health insurance plans tend to exclude coverage for pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).3

-Short-term health plans also generally exclude coverage for some of the ACA’s essential health benefits — most commonly, maternity care, prescription drugs, and mental health care.3 They also tend to impose dollar limits on their coverage.
+Short-term health plans also generally exclude coverage for some of the ACA’s essential health benefits – most commonly, maternity care, prescription drugs, and mental health care.2 They also tend to impose dollar limits on their coverage.
 It’s important to double-check all of the plan information before purchasing a short-term policy, to make sure that you understand the limitations of the plan.

-If you need health insurance coverage in Montana, you’ll want to first check to see if you can enroll in an ACA-compliant major medical plan (ie, an Obamacare plan).
+If you need health insurance coverage in Montana, you’ll want to first check to see if you can enroll in an ACA-compliant major medical plan (i.e. an Obamacare plan).

 If you’re trying to enroll outside of the open enrollment window, you may be eligible for a special enrollment period if you experience a qualifying life event.
-And there is an ongoing special enrollment period that allows subsidy-eligible applicants to enroll in a plan through the exchange at any time if their household income doesn’t exceed 150% of the poverty level.
+(American Indians and Alaska Natives have a year-round special enrollment period, without the need for a qualifying event.)

 ACA-compliant plans are purchased on a month-to-month basis, so you can enroll even if you need coverage for a few months before another policy takes effect.
 For example, if you’ll soon be enrolled in Medicare or an employer’s plan, you can sign up for a Marketplace plan (assuming it’s during open enrollment or you qualify for a special enrollment period) and then schedule your Marketplace plan to end when your new coverage starts.